MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-a-forecast.md

 Forecasting allows your company to create "what if" scenarios and efficiently and cost-effectively plan for and meet demand.
 Accurate forecasting can make a critical difference in customer satisfaction levels with regard to order promising dates and on-time delivery.

 ## <a name="sales-forecasts-and-production-forecasts"></a>Sales Forecasts and Production Forecasts
-The forecasting functionality in the program can be used to create sales or production forecasts, in combination or independently.
+The forecasting functionality in application can be used to create sales or production forecasts, in combination or independently.
 For example, most make-to-order companies do not carry finished goods inventory, because each item is produced when it is ordered.
 Anticipating orders (sales forecasting) is critical for a reasonable turnaround time on the finished goods (production forecasting).
 As an example, component parts with lengthy delivery times, if not on order or on inventory, can delay production.

 -   The sales forecast is the sales department's best guess at what will be sold in the future, and is specified by item and by period.
 However, the sales forecast is not always adequate for production.
 -   The production forecast is the production planner's projection of how many end items and derived subassemblies to produce in specific periods to meet the forecasted sales.